Officials Debate Whether Gun Stores Are 'Essential' During Coronavirus Outbreak

 More than 200 million people in about half of the states are under orders to stay indoors to slow the transmission of the coronavirus.

-Under those orders, businesses have closed unless deemed "essential," which has sparked a nationwide debate among state and local leaders: Should gun stores be considered essential?
+Under those decrees, businesses have closed unless deemed "essential," which has sparked a nationwide debate among state and local leaders: Should gun stores be considered essential?

 "A lot of people may find themselves in situations where they may need to be their own first responders," said Michael Cargill, who runs Central Texas Gun Works in Austin.